clobrano/CLInt/README.md

-# optgen.sh
+# CLInt
-Getopt smart generator from HELP message in bash
+CLInt is a smart CLI generator from HELP message for Bash scripts

 # Rationale

 This work is strongly inspired by [Docopt](http://docopt.org/) Command-line interface description language.

-I am a long time user of Docopt for Python and there is a version for Bash as well, but I do not like depending on external libraries at runtime when talking about bash scripts.
+I am a long time user of Docopt for Python and there is a version for Bash as well, but I do not like depending on external libraries at runtime when dealing with bash scripts.
-**Optgen**, instead, works at write time, autogenerating the code that can be pasted inside the script itself.
+**CLInt**, instead, works at write time, autogenerating the code that can be pasted inside the script itself.

-NOTE: if *xclip* is installed in your system, optgen's output is saved in the system clipbord as well.
+NOTE: if *xclip* is installed in your system, CLInt's output is saved in the system clipbord to speed up copy&paste into your script.

 # How it works

 If your bash script contains a standard *usage* description but with double comment sign (##) at the beginning of each line you are done.
-Optgen will read it and generate the *getopt* code out your script's options.
+CLInt will read it and auto-generate all the *getopt* code necessary to manage your options.

 # How to use it

-    usage: getopt.sh -s <script_path> [-d]
+    usage: clint.sh -s <script_path> [-d]

     options:
          -s <script_path> The path to the script to be parsed